guidefari/here_hugo/content/note/on-prioritising.md

 Async pull requests are usually part of some Kanban-like flow, where work moves from the left to right of the board, meaning that after merging in that pull request, it’s usually time for QA, **meaning that work in QA, is closer to money than any open PR’s, or WIP that’s not yet ready for review.**

+## Zero defect strategy fits well into this mental model
+> **zero defects strategy** means that at any given time, the highest priority is to eliminate bugs before writing any new code.

-> We sell AC - Tim S.
+> We sell Acceptance Criteria - Tim S.
 I'd add: The AC has to solve a problem that your user has.

 ## Right to left